gcxchange-gcechange/spfx-extendlang/README.md

 Language toggles on Hub sites will be automatically be targeted by this extension.
 To target sub-sites of a hub site that also has language toggles, change the siteIds values in the extension properties.

-When a user visit first time to the site, The a tour about the extension will be displays.
+When a user visit first time to the site, The a tour about the extension will be displayed.

 #### Language Toggle
 ![Language Toggle Preview](sharepoint/assets/lang-ext.png)